 Icahn School of Medicine at Mount Sinai, New York, NY, USA.

 OBJECTIVES: Tunneled catheters (TCs) with and without subcutaneous ports are needed in patients who require prolonged vascular access.
 Delays in the placement of TCs can lead to increased lengths of stay and higher hospital costs.
-To ensure placement of the appropriate catheter and decrease wait times, the Vascular Access Service Tunneled (VAST) was created at a large academic medical center.
+To ensure placement of the appropriate catheter and decrease wait times, a centralized Vascular Access Service Team (VAST) was created at a large academic medical center.
 The objective of this review was to examine the efficiency of VAST.

-CONCLUSIONS: VAST is effective in expediting TC placement, evaluating patients for the appropriate catheter type, and improving hospital throughput.
+CONCLUSIONS: A Vascular Access Service Team is effective in expediting TC placement, evaluating patients for the appropriate catheter type, and coordinating permanent dialysis access planning.

 Back to 2020 Abstracts